apollo

 Login/Sign Up

-How does the drug interact with Asunra 100mg Tablet 6's:
+How does the drug interact with Asunra 100mg Tablet:

 How to manage the interaction:

-Taking Aspirin with Asunra 100mg Tablet 6's together can result in an interaction, but it can be taken if a doctor has advised it.
-However, if you experience severe abdominal pain, bloating, sudden dizziness or lightheadedness, nausea, vomiting (especially with blood), loss of hunger, and/or black, tarry stools, increased or decreased urination, fluid retention, swelling, breathing difficulty, muscle pains, tiredness, weakness, confusion, and abnormal heart rhythm, consult the doctor.
-If you experience diarrhea or vomiting while taking these medications, stay hydrated.
-Do not stop taking any medications without talking to a doctor.
+Although taking sulfasalazine and Asunra 100mg Tablet together can possibly result in an interaction, it can be taken if your doctor has prescribed it.
+However, if you experience nausea, vomiting, loss of appetite, increased or decreased urination, fluid retention, swelling, shortness of breath, bone pain, muscle cramps, tiredness, weakness, dizziness, confusion, or irregular heart rhythm, seek immediate medical attention.
+Drink plenty of water if you experience diarrhoea or vomiting while taking these medications, as dehydration can potentially affect the kidneys.
+Do not discontinue any medications without a doctor's advice.

 DeferasiroxMipomersen